India’s squad for SA Test series: Rohit Sharma named vice captain, Ravindra Jadeja among absentees

-Rohit Sharma was promoted to the role of the vice captain for India’s Test team while Ravindra Jadeja was among the notable absentees.
+Rohit Sharma was promoted to the role of the vice captain for India’s Test team while Ravindra Jadeja was among the notable absentees from the squad named for the three-match series in South Africa.

 Rohit was also named as the ODI captain for the side going forward as well as taking the role in T20Is, meaning that the Virat Kohli captaincy era in white-ball formats is now over.

 The Board of Control for Cricket in India on Wednesday announced a 18-member squad, to be led by Virat Kohli, for the upcoming Test series in South Africa.